lucasATeixeira/Owasp.Top10.Proactive.Controls.Personal.Summary/PROJECT_SPECIFICATIONS.md

 ## Business Rules

-- User can register using email and password
+- User can register using email and password.
 - Users can subscribe to a workspace unless they are banned.
 - Users can create new workspaces.
 - Admins can set workspace policies for each user role.
 - Users can create, read, update, and delete posts in a workspace, based on their role and workspace policies.
 - Users with the appropriate permissions can ban other users.
+- Users must update their passwords at least once every 30 days.
+The system should restrict access to certain features if the password is older than 30 days.\*\*
+- Users nearing password expiry should be notified at regular intervals (e.g., one week before expiry and one day before expiry).\*\*

 ## Infra Rules